Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 Branch 79

+- New\ \[???\] Fix up the Trinity Church exterior as per Glitchfinder, ref C8FE4 and neighboring meshes, two meshes were updated to resolve UV errors.
+- New\ \[???\] Update CapitolDome01.nif with a corrected material that resolves the incorrect cubemap and blending error the dirty texture was trying to be applied to.
 - New\ \[Various\] Update the IndustrialMachine07 (163A1C) SCOL definition to flip around eight screws that were otherwise hidden.
 Special thanks to Pesky_Fox to figuring how to do this in a clean manner, as my previous attempts didn't work that well.
 - New\ \[0, 2, CW\] Delete a pair of wall refs and a plywood door leftover near 1bc02f that the player can't see
 - New\ \[0, 3, CW\] Delete 15A827 (Errant trash decal leftover) TODO: Reset position